-Exams: There will be two in-class exams, one on Feb 20 and one on Mar 30, as well as a final exam.
+Exams: There will be two in-class exams on 10/12 and 11/9, as well as a final exam.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
 Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).